Chebotkov/Lyrics/README.md

-# Site which consists the lyrics of different songs.
+# Site which consists the lyrics of different songs and their translations.